-You can confirm the federation service name by clicking Start and searching for and opening AD FS 2.0 Management.
+To find the federation service name, click Start and search for AD FS 2.0 Management.

 • Click on Edit Federation Service Properties… • While on the General tab look for Federation Service name

-If you receive the following error message while going through the AD FS configuration wizard, you will need to create a new certificate.
+If you receive this error message in the AD FS configuration wizard, you need to create a new certificate.

 Time is out of sync between the CUCM and IDP servers

-If you are receiving the error listed below when trying to run the SSO test from CUCM, you may need to configure the Windows Server to use the same NTP servers as the CUCM.
-The process to do this is covered in the comments of .
+If you receive this error when you run the SSO test from CUCM, you need to configure the Windows Server to use the same NTP server(s) as the CUCM.